cory-weller/BIOL4585/how_to_succeed.md

 ## "...but I can't code"

- If this sounds like you, **perfect!** This course is intended for students like you.
-The class material is intended for those without any prior experience with programming languages or computer science.
+ If this sounds like you, **perfect!** This course is designed for those without any prior experience with programming languages or computer science.
 We will use a combination of in-class guided activities and online interactive tutorials to get you up to speed.
 We will also have a [*Slack channel*](http://biol4585sp19.slack.com/) for tech help, so if you're having problems, you can easily submit a question.